-Wartime Mission:Transport, navigational and weapons trainer, light bomber, photo-reconnaissance, mission liaison, and mothership for drones.The C-45 Expeditor or a variant was initially introduced to the civilian market, but once war broke out, its potential was realized and produced began in large quantities.
+Wartime Mission:Transport, navigational and weapons trainer, light bomber, photo-reconnaissance, mission liaison, and mothership for drones.The C-45 Expeditor or a variant was initially introduced to the civilian market, but once war broke out, its potential was realized and production began in large quantities.
 It was used in every branch of American service during WWII and Korea and remains one of the world’s most widely used light aircraft.

 Number of Passengers: 5 (2 rows of 2 seats and 1 seat in cockpit)

 Price: $175 for cockpit seat, $80/seat for passenger cabin.

 Ear Protection: Earplugs (provided or bring your own)

 Flight Intensity: Low (typically less than a small commercial airliner)

 Maiden Flight: 15 January 1937

 Theater of War: World War II through 1976

 Number Produced: 1,300 of the C-45 and variants

 Status: Retired 1976 by U.S. Army